leetcode-python-java/leetcode-python-java/README.md

         end

         # work: #<Puma::Client:0x00007ff114ece6b0>
-        # You can treat Puma::Client instance as a request.
+        # You can look upon Puma::Client instance as a request.
         @todo << work

         if @waiting < @todo.size and @spawned < @max